Skip to main content

 HCQ & CHQ and cancer

-Interest is on the use of HCQ in many tumours after it was observed that the incidence of Burkitt’s lymphoma was low in countries where CHQ was widely distributed for malaria.
+Interest is in the use of HCQ in many tumours after it was observed that the incidence of Burkitt’s lymphoma was low in countries where HCQ was widely distributed for malaria.

 HCQ and CHQ for COVID-19